mikecamilleri/mikecamilleri.github.io/portfolio.md

 permalink: /portfolio/
 ---

 Welcome to my portfolio.
-For now, most of this portfolio contains mostly coursework from my time in the Computer Science program at Oregon State University.
-I havn't had time to add everything yet, but it will expand over the next week or so.
+For now, this portfolio contains mostly coursework from my time in the Computer Science program at Oregon State University.
+I haven't had time to add everything yet, but it will expand over the next week or so.
 Each item below links to a GitHub repository with containing code and more documentation.
 Also check out <a rel="me" href="https://github.com/mikecamilleri">my full profile on GitHub</a>.

 ## [mikecamilleri.com (mikecamilleri.github.io)](https://github.com/mikecamilleri/mikecamilleri.github.io)